Morningstar Review 2023: Key Features, Tools, PROs and CONs

 • World Regions: Global breakdown of your holdings.

 Morningstar’s Portfolio X-Ray is a powerful tool that provides investors with an in-depth analysis of their portfolio’s composition and performance.
-This tool can be helpful in identifying the strengths and weaknesses of individual stocks.
+This tool can help identify the strengths and weaknesses of individual stocks.

 The strength of Portfolio X-Ray lies in its ability to dissect a portfolio and present a granular view of its components.
 It presents data in a structured manner, revealing aspects of your portfolio that may not be apparent at a surface level.
 It covers asset allocation, sector weightings, geographical distribution, stock overlap, and more.